future timeline technology singularity humanity predictions events 2020 2050 2100

 Global population reaches 7 billion

-In October 2011, the global population reaches 7 billion.
-Over 74 million people are now being added to the world each year - equivalent to the entire population of Turkey.
-On current trends, the population is forecast to reach over 10 billion by 2100.
-Most of the increase is from high-fertility countries in sub-Saharan Africa.*
+In October 2011, the global population reached 7 billion.
+Over 74 million people were now being added to the world each year – equivalent to the entire population of Turkey.
+On current trends, the population was forecast to reach 10 billion by 2100.
+Most of the increase was coming from high-fertility nations in sub-Saharan Africa.*

 when will global population reach 7 billion seven 2011 timeline graph chart diagram trend